Store: American Express

 No annual fee.
 Earn 10,000 Membership Rewards® points after after you use your new Card to make $1,000 in purchases in your first 3 months.
 Earn 2 points per dollar at US Supermarkets, and earn 1 point per dollar elsewhere.
 Plus, 0% APR on purchases and balance transfers for 12 months, then a variable rate based on your credit and other factors.
 Use your card 20 or more times on purchases in a billing period and earn 20% more points on those purchases.

 Get 25,000 Membership Reward points after you spend the required amount in purchases on the card within the first 3 months of membership.
-If you spend another $30,000 a year, you can receive 15,000 more points.
-Receive 3 points per dollar you spend on flights booked directly with airlines, 2 points for gas stations, supermarkets and US restaurants.
+Receive 3 points per dollar you spend on flights booked directly with airlines, 2 points for US gas stations, US supermarkets and US restaurants.
 No introductory annual fee for the first year, but then it’s $195.

 Get 50,000 Membership Reward points after you spend the required amount in purchases on the card within the first 3 months of membership.
 Receive 3 points per dollar you spend on either flight booked directly with airlines, US purchases for advertising in select media, gas stations, shipping and various computer or software purchases; receive 2 points for the remaining categories; receive 1 point per dollar elsewhere.
 No introductory annual fee for the first year, but then it’s $175.